Use web embeds to gather valuable information about your visitors and customers. Use these steps to include a web embed in your site content:

 - Raw HTML – An HTML area for detailed control of the content.
 However, you may see differences between the preview and the web content displayed to customers.
 We recommend only using this element if you are familiar with the HTML markup language.

 Gather information with your content by creating a web embed form.
 Click and drag the elements to put them in the desired location, then click on an element to display the Details tab to modify the format, spacing, links, and other settings.
 Use these options to make specific fields required and select what profile attribute the field will update when it is included in the form submission.

 - Text Box – A single-line text field to capture customer information, such as their email address and name.

 - Checkbox – A checkbox field for opting in to mailing lists or updating individual profile attributes.
 Customers can select multiple values.

-- Submit Button – A unique button that allows the form to be submitted.
+- Submit Button – Lets the form to be submitted.
 You can only add one submit button to a form.

 - Radio Button – A radio button field to present a group of options and update the associated profile attribute.
 Customers can select only one value.